-Highlights include its:
+Some of management highlights include its:

-- Use of at least three years of historical information in the formulation of the upcoming-year revenue and expenditure assumptions with the help of outside sources and a line-by-line approach to budgeting; - Quarterly reporting of budget-to-actual performance to the council with the ability to make amendments to the budget as needed; - Five-year capital plan that is updated on an annual basis and includes sources and uses of funds; - · Formalized investment management policy; quarterly board reports include investment holdings; - A formalized debt management policy that sets various qualitative standards around debt issuance, and sets a goal to amortize 65% of GO bonds within 10 years; and

-• Formalized fund balance policy to maintain 40% of budgeted expenditures for cash flow and contingency purposes.

-The city does not produce a multiyear financial plan.
+- Use of at least three years of historical information in the formulation of the upcoming-year revenue and expenditure assumptions with the help of outside sources and a line-by-line approach to budgeting; - Quarterly reporting of budget-to-actual performance to the council with the ability to make amendments to the budget as needed; - Five-year capital plan that is updated on an annual basis and includes sources and uses of funds; - Formalized investment management policy with annual reporting of investments and holdings; - Lack of a formalized debt management policy, though with plans to adopt one in the next year; and - Formalized fund balance policy to maintain 40% of budgeted expenditures for cash flow and contingency purposes. - Lack of a multiyear financial plan.